Jaykul/DevOps2023-Practices/ReadMe.md

 - Normal use shouldn't produce errors
 - It's ok not to handle every edge case

-note: Obviously in PowerShell it's relatively acceptable to let errors just come out of your command.
-However, you should do that by catching and re-throwing, not by just ignoring.
-There are a lot of explanations I could get into about why (sometimes exception only show up _when_ there's a try/catch), but this is not an error-handling talk, it's a patterns and practices talk so I can just say:
+note: THe first aspect of code that won't embarrass you is error handling.
+Obviously in PowerShell it's relatively acceptable to let errors just come out of your command.
+However, you should do that by catching and re-throwing, not just ignoring.
+There are a lot of details we could get into about why (sometimes exception only show up _when_ there's a try/catch), but this is not an error-handling talk, it's a patterns and practices talk so I can just say:
-<br/> Follow this template, and add custom handling when you want to suppress errors, turn them into warnings, or convert terminating exceptions into non-terminating errors or vice-versa.
+<br/> Follow this template...

 <!-- .slide: data-background="url(images/ccbysa.png) bottom 10px left 200px/auto 80px no-repeat, url(images/summit.png) bottom 10px right 10px/auto 80px no-repeat, url(images/pshsummit.svg) bottom 10px left 65%/30% 80px no-repeat, url(images/background.jpg) bottom 0px left 0px/100% 100px no-repeat" -->